 You may not be achieving your goals perfectly, but that’s not why you feel inadequate.

 The reason you’re feeling so “loserly” likely has more to do with the way you compare yourself to others.

 “But I see other people achieving amazing things I’m not even close to accomplishing.”

-This may be true, but every time you compare your failures to another person’s successes you are left feeling dejected and low on motivation.
+This may be true, but every time you compare your failures to another person’s successes, it leaves you feeling dejected and low on motivation.

-The better you feel about what you are already doing, the more confident you will become and the more you will be able to achieve.
+The better you feel about what you are already doing, the more confident you will become and the more you can achieve.